Underwriting

 • The definition of TPD for TA and Reservists will be relevant to the main occupation.

-• Premium protection will not be available.
+• Income Protection and Premium Protection will not be available.

 • Any special duties will also need to be individually assessed.

-*There won’t be any payment made under Critical Illness Cover for any claim arising as a result of any event occurring while the person covered is undertaking duties on behalf of, or during service with, the British Armed Forces or any other militia in an active theatre of operations or conflict.
+*There wonā€™t be any payment made under Critical Illness Cover for any claim arising as a result of any event occurring while the person covered is undertaking duties on behalf of, or during service with, the British Armed Forces or any other militia in an active theatre of operations or conflict.
 This exclusion applies for the length of the cover.

 Got an underwriting question?